 The Fed Funds Rate is the interest rate at which banks borrow money from the Fed.
 One would think that if the Banks are paying less for the money they borrow from the Fed then you should pay less for the money you borrow from the bank.
 But that isn’t the case.
 A lower interest rate for Banks means the Banks will borrow more money from the Fed then turn around and lend more money to the public.
 It doesn’t really mean the money the bank lends will come at a cheaper rate it usually means they will make more money available to borrow at easier terms.

 Additional information on what the Fed Funds Rate is.

-Will a lower Fed Funds Rate drop the rate on my mortgage, car and other loans?
+Will a lower Fed Funds Rate drop the rate on my mortgage, car, and other loans?

 Again, the answer is no. Interest rates for things like mortgages aren’t dictated by the Fed.
 They are driven by mortgage bonds which are driven by financial markets.

 Let me a good analogy.
 Imagine you have an investor.
 He has $100 he wants to invest.
-Of course he wants to get the highest return and the most security for the money he invests.
+Of course, he wants to get the highest return and the most security for the money he invests.
 He has two buckets he can put his $100 into.
 The first bucket is the Stock market which generally has higher returns but also higher risk.
 The second bucket is the Bond market which offers lower returns but also lower risk.

 Which will he choose?
 The answer depends on the current market.
-If the economy is strong and the stock market is good he puts his money in stocks for higher return.
+If the economy is strong and the stock market is good he puts his money in stocks for a higher return.
 If the economy is weak and we’re going through a recession he’ll put it into the bond bucket.